-The Financial Product outperforms its Benchmark on these sustainability indicators in order to promote the environmental and/or social characteristics described above.
+The Financial Product seeks to outperform its Benchmark on both of these sustainability indicators in order to promote the environmental and social characteristics described above.

 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?